arethashwalls/PhilosophersHangman/README.md

 # Word-Guess-Game

-A game of hangman featuring
+A game of hangman featuring a gaggle of dead over-thinkers.

+Created for UA Bootcamp.